alienspaces/go-mud/README-TODO.md

 ## Now

-- Client: Display equipped items
-- Client: Display stashed items
+- Client: Support actions on equipped and stashed object

 ## Next